 “Adding a virtual security service, such as Fortinet’s FortiGate VMX for VMware-based virtual networks, doesn’t take a giant leap in technical expertise.”

 In fact, Gardiner says if you already sell security products and virtual solutions, you already have 90% of the skills necessary to move into what he says is a ‘potentially lucrative arena’.

 It is, he says, a ‘huge opportunity’ for savvy resellers.

 “As your clients move their application services into a mixed virtual/physical/cloud-based model, the more they need to embed security protection into every layer of their network, regardless of physical location,” Gardiner says.

 “Those resellers who have embraced virtualisation can take advantage and those that haven’t should train themselves up.
 Sure, there is still plenty of room for smaller resellers to earn a living selling hardware, but resellers who want to move up the food chain need to up their game.”

 So adamant is Gardiner about the future of cloud, virtualisation, SDN and virtual security, that he says resellers have a choice: professional services or screens?

 He says soon, most SMBs will only buy screens, keyboards, cables and gateways.
-Everything else will be in the cloud, running in a virtualised data centre environment.
-Larger organisations will be investing in virtualised, consolidated data centres, or also moving to the cloud – or both.
+Everything else will be in the cloud, running in a virtualised data center environment.
+Larger organisations will be investing in virtualised, consolidated data centers, or also moving to the cloud – or both.